artefactual/atom-docs/admin-manual/installation/upgrading.rst

 You will also need to upgrade to Java 8 if the system is using a previous version, as this is a requirement for Elasticsearch 5.x.

+Since the 2.6 version, AtoM requires MySQL 8.0.
+Bellow we'll explain the steps needed to move and upgrade the AtoM database to properly work with that version.

 Install the latest version of AtoM
 ==================================